wujingbang/map_based_relay/README.md

  1. Source code comes from https://github.com/gnehzuil/GeoSVR
  1. We transplant the source code from ns-2 to ns-3.
 ### About the obstacle shadowing model (OBM)
- Source code comes from S. E. Carpenter and M. L. Sichitiu, ¡°An obstacle model implementation for evaluating radio shadowing with ns-3,¡± in Proc.
-WNS3, 2015, pp.17¨C24.
+ Source code comes from S. E. Carpenter and M. L. Sichitiu, Â¡Â°An obstacle model implementation for evaluating radio shadowing with ns-3,Â¡Â± in Proc.
+WNS3, 2015, pp.17Â¨C24.
 #### Dependency of the obstacle shadowing model
 ```
 sudo apt-get install libcgal-dev